Developing and caring for collections

 Dealing with collections management paperwork in a timely manner will help you meet this responsibility and avoid backlogs.
-Yet so many museums fall into the trap of acquiring things faster than they can process them, quickly building up a backlog that will take years to remove.
+Many museums fall into the trap of acquiring things faster than they can process them, quickly building up a backlog that will take years to remove.

-Setting up a new museum means that you can get it right at the outset.
+Setting up a new museum means that you can get this right at the outset.

 Initial processing consists of:

-- Object entry, where you record basic details about the item and where it has come from
+- Object entry: recording basic details about the item and where it’s come from

 Capturing more information about the object can be done at the same time as the initial entry, or at a later stage.
-Cataloguing the object should record when it was made and used, what it is made of, how it was used, and by whom.
+Cataloguing the object should record when it was made and used, what it’s made of, how it was used, and by whom.

-To make this easily searchable it is important that you are consistent in the data structure and terminology you use.
+To make this easily searchable it’s important that you are consistent in the data structure and terminology you use.

 Paper or digital?

-Make sure you have a documentation procedural manual for consistency across the staff.
+Make sure you have a manual of documentation procedures to ensure consistency across your museum’s workforce.